Manually Create Configuration Profiles (V3) for Prisma Access Agent

 1. Create a Jamf Smart Computer Group to target specific managed macOS devices for the installation of the Prisma Access Agent.

-2. Create a configuration profile for the Prisma Access Agent.
+2. Create the configuration profile for Prisma Access Agent.

 1. In Jamf Pro, select ComputersConfiguration ProfilesNew.

-3. Configure a Content Filter payload to push the Prisma Access Agent content filter to your users' devices and suppress the following prompts on the endpoints:
+3. Configure the Content Filter.
+The Prisma Access Agent content filter suppresses the following prompts on the endpoints:

 • Socket Filter Bundle Identifier = com.paloaltonetworks.pang.networkextension